machinecoin-project/machinecoin-core/doc/build-osx.md

         openssl version

 into Terminal.
-You should see OpenSSL 1.0.1j 15 Oct 2014.
+You should see OpenSSL 1.0.1k.

 If not, you can ensure that the Brew OpenSSL is correctly linked by running